cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 #### Bootstrap the accounts
-The accounts used to deploy with the pipe
+The accounts must be bootstrapped prior to the first deployment.
+You can execute it with the `task samples:dev:bootstrap`.

 ## FAQ